huangET315/Timetable/README.md

 - Click on the Switch button to switch to the actual TIME table
 #### Time Table
 - The time table include one input box for every cell in the course schedule.
 The input box underneath weekdays are the **start time** of the day, and every other input box represent the **end time** of that class.
 If the corrsponding class is a double lesson, put a "d" after the end time

+## CSS
+Basically every CSS used in this script has been put at the top of it, so you can change that freely if you want (by "basically" I mean full support for the draggable time table, and half support for the menu)